GroggyOtter/ahkv2_definition_rewrite/README.md

 ***

 ### Installation
-It's super easy.
-First, optionally backup the old files, just in case you want to revert.
+There are multiple ways to update the definition file.

+To do it automatically, use the provided Auto Updater file.
+`definition_updater.v2.ahk`

+To do it manually, start by optionally backing up your original files.
+`ahk2.d.ahk` and `ahk2.json`
-If you delete them and want them back, [get them from THQBY's GitHub](https://github.com/thqby/vscode-autohotkey2-lsp/tree/main/syntaxes).
+If you delete them and decide you want to go back to the standard definition files, they can always be redownloaded from [THQBY's GitHub for the addon](https://github.com/thqby/vscode-autohotkey2-lsp/tree/main/syntaxes).

+Now download the `ahk2.d.ahk` and `ahk2.json` files.
-Next, download these two files and install them in the addon's `syntaxes` folder.
+Copy them into the addon's `syntaxes` folder.
 The default location for this folder is:

-    C:\Users\<YourUsername>\.vscode\extensions\thqby.vscode-autohotkey2-lsp-<SomeVersionNumber>\syntaxes
+    C:\Users\<YourUsername>\.vscode\extensions\thqby.vscode-autohotkey2-lsp-<HighestVersionNumber>\syntaxes

-Alternatively, you can open the two files in the syntaxes folder and copy + paste the updated code directly over the old code.
+Alternatively, you can always copy and paste the text from here to the installed ones on your computer.
 ***

 ### Auto-Updater
 I've written an auto-updater so you don't have to keep updating the file.
 It can be ran as its own script or can be copy and pasted into a main script, as the updater is self-contained and will auto-run.

 Properties and methods of the updater:

 - Methods:
   - `Start()` = Starts/enables update checking
   - `Stop()` = Stops/disables update checking

 - Properties:
   - `frequency` = How often to check for updates, in hours.
     This can be a fractional number: 1.5 = 1 hr 30 min